rafaelschlatter/strava-heatmap/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/d8aa61d5c6bd469a9e05073088d998d3)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=rafaelschlatter/strava-heatmap&amp;utm_campaign=Badge_Grade)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-## About
+## 1. About
-A Flask web app that contains a heatmap from GSP data from my Strava activities.
+A Flask web app that contains a heatmap from GSP data from my Strava activities: <http://my-heatmap.azurewebsites.net/>.

-The app runs as a Docker container on Azure app service.
-The map is updated by the Azure pipeline, which runs a Python script that queries the Strava API to get coordinates from my activities and creates a map in HTML format.
-This file and the rest of the code are used to build & push an image to Docker Hub.
-The image is continuously deployed to the app service.
+The app runs a gunicorn server in a Docker container on Azure app service.
+The map is updated by an Azure pipeline, which runs a Python script that queries the Strava API to get coordinates from my activities and creates a map in HTML format.
+That file and the rest of the code are used to build & push an image to Docker Hub.
+The image (with the most recent map) is  deployed daily to the app service.

 <img src="app/static/screenshot.png" alt="Screenshot" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"/>

-## Development
+## 2. Development
 Requirements:
 - Python 3.7 (i use 3.7 because the Azure app service that hosts this runs 3.7, but 3.5+ should also work)
 - Docker & an account at Docker hub